 Introduction and Background

 Mentoring is a natural process and is recognized as a benefit to both the mentee and the mentor.
 When people get involved in a mentorship program for the first time, they often wonder what the rules are and how to get the most out of the opportunity.
-The following recommended program guidelines is a combination of mentoring guidelines and advice from many sources, including mining and mine service companies, as well as Toastmasters, which has been in the mentoring business for over 90 years.
+The following recommended program guidelines are a combination of mentoring guidelines and advice from many sources, including mining and mine service companies, as well as Toastmasters, which has been in the mentoring business for over 90 years.

 What is Mentorship?